sanath1188/google-photos-sync/readme.md

 - Enable the Google Photos Library API
 - Go to APIs & Services > Credentials
 - Create OAuth 2.0 Client ID (Application type: Desktop App)
-- Download the credentials.json and place it in your project directory
+- Download the credentials.json and place it in the project's root directory

 ### 4. Run the script